enqueuer-land/enqueuer/docs/README.md

     iterations: 3

+**id**
+Defaults to an auto-generated one.
+Uniquely identify this component among the others.
+It gets implicitly set by enqueuer if it is not set initially.

+    id: ID-0123456789

 **ignore**
 Defaults to false.
 Tells to enqueuer that this requisitions should be skipped.
 Check [this](https://github.com/enqueuer-land/enqueuer/blob/master/examples/ignore.yml) to see it working.